-In two months’ time, Westpac is making changes to its frequent flyer transfer rates—and it is not good news.
+In one week’s time, Westpac is making negative changes to its frequent flyer transfer rates.

 From 9 November 2018, redemption rates for transfers from Altitude Rewards to four of its five frequent flyer programs are decreasing.